 Obviously, every project is different, but we’ve found that often, hard-coding a "landing page" content type is just too restrictive for the long term.
 We’re always keen to break things down into small components and encourage re-usability — hence our appetite for abstraction.

 Our product pages are fairly typical of e-commerce product pages.
 It’s worth noting that the site was not transactional, so the site did not need to be able to take payments.
-However, we still had the challenge of modelling the products in a way that allowed for product "variants" and fairly specific product data.
+However, we still had the challenge of modeling the products in a way that allowed for product "variants" and fairly specific product data.
 This is the content model we came up with:

 The most important thing to note here is the fact a "product" could link to a “page” which could link to a “product”.
 And so, we ended up with a clever way to create product variants, any level deep — much like a parent/child relationship in UI navigation.